sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 In a hot loop like this, even with modern branch prediction, the additional branches per iteration can add up to a pretty significant performance penalty.
 This is especially true in our case because the inserted jumps limit how much we can take advantage of pipelining.

 If we can convince the compiler that these reads can never be out of bounds, it won't insert these runtime checks.
-This technique is known as "bounds-checking elimination", and the same pattern can be applied to many different memory-safe compiled languages.
+This technique is known as "bounds-checking elimination", and the same patterns can apply to [languages other than Go](https://github.com/Shnatsel/bounds-check-cookbook/).

 In theory, we should be able to do all checks once, outside the loop, and the compiler would be able to determine that all the slice indexing is safe.
 However, I couldn't find the right combination of checks to convince the compiler that what I'm doing is safe.
 I landed on a combination of asserting the lengths are equal and moving all the bounds checking to the top of the loop.
 This was enough to hit nearly the speed of the bounds-check-free version.